vjkaal/maths/README.md

-Just a plain Mathematics Formulas Execution in cpp
+Just a plain Execution of Mathematics Formulas in cpp

 Build the project: